sky-xian/VIPER/README.md

 The 'viper' directory contains all of the viper code.
 We'll explain how to download that directory below.
 The 'data' directory is an optional directory that contains all of your raw data.
 It is optional because those paths __may__ be fully established in the config.yaml, __however__ it is best practice to gather your raw data within 'data' using [symbolic links](https://www.cyberciti.biz/faq/creating-soft-link-or-symbolic-link/).

-The config.yaml and metasheet.csv are configurations for your VIPER run (also explained below).
+The *config.yaml* and *metasheet.csv* are configurations for your VIPER run (also explained below).

 After a successful __VIPER__ run, another 'analysis' folder is generated which contains all of the resulting output files.

-## Getting Started - One time installation of components necessary for an individual user:
+# Getting Started - One time installation of components necessary for an individual user:
-__If you are looking to install for a system of users, we recommend you look at appendix C below.__
+__If you are looking to install for a system of users, we recommend you look at appendix C below.
+Note that this can also be a very useful step for individual users as well!__

 Although included in this README are step-by-step instructions, it is assumed that the user has a basic understanding of the [nix command line interface](https://en.wikipedia.org/wiki/Command-line_interface).